 No style guide that we know of supports using numerals with percentage.
 For that reason, the following construction is incorrect:

-The percentage of college freshman who drop out is higher than 25.
+The percentage of college freshmen who drop out is higher than 25.

 You’d either need to add “percent” at the end of the sentence or rewrite to avoid using “percentage/percent” in the same sentence.
 The latter approach is preferable but not always possible, as in sports stories.
 For example: